 You company's car allowance covers a wide range of employee vehicle expenses.
-If it is not high enough, the allowance could impact your employee retention rate.
-If you have not adjusted the allowance amount in awhile, don't be surprised if employee attrition rates have risen.
+If it is not high enough, the allowance could impact your employee retention.
+If you have not adjusted the allowance amount in awhile, don't be surprised if employee attrition has risen.

 Is your company car allowance enough?

 The employees who receive a car allowance typically operate in sales and service roles and therefore interface with your clients and prospects on a daily basis.
 They are the face of your organization.
-However, keeping productive mobile employees can be a challenge.
-It is therefore very important to ensure that your company car allowance is enough to meet these employees' needs.
+However, keeping a productive mobile workforce can be a challenge.
+It is vital to ensure that your company car allowance is enough to meet these employees' needs.

 What costs does a company car allowance cover?

 Employees whose jobs require a car should expect their employer to fully reimburse the costs of using a personal vehicle for work.
-This means that a car allowance should cover both the operational costs of fuel, oil, tires, and maintenance, and also the business portion of ownership costs – depreciation, insurance, and fees related to registration, license, and taxes for a reasonably sized and priced vehicle for the job.
+This means that a car allowance should cover both the operational costs and the business portion of ownership costs:

-Simply put, a car allowance covers a lot more than just gas and maintenance.
-If 90% of the employee's vehicle use is business use on behalf of their employer, then the employer should be covering 90% of the ownership costs.
-If your current company car allowance does not factor in these relatively predictable, fixed monthly costs of vehicle ownership, then it's time for a big boost in the monthly stipend amount.
+Simply put, a car allowance covers more than just gas and maintenance.
+If 90% of the employee's vehicle use is use on behalf of their employer, then the employer should be covering 90% of the ownership costs.

 Standard car allowances vs. multiple employees' business costs

-A car allowance that is high enough for one employee might not be high enough for another employee.
+A car allowance that is high enough for one employee might not be enough for another.
 In determining whether your allowance amount is sufficient, it can be helpful to see whether a) there's a higher employee attrition rate in certain geographic locations than others and b) there are more complaints coming from high-mileage drivers or drivers in expensive areas.

 Is your car allowance increasing attrition rates?